IndrajeetPatil/groupedstats/README.md

 variables.
 This function is a wrapper around [`skimr::skim_to_wide()`](https://www.rdocumentation.org/packages/skimr/versions/1.0.1/topics/skim_to_wide).

-It is supposed to be a handy summarizing tool if you have just one grouping variable and multiple variables for which summary statistics are to be computed-
+It is supposed to be a handy summarizing tool if you have multiple grouping variables and multiple variables for which summary statistics are to be computed-

 ``` r